sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - global-attributes: A list of items including an optional language definition to support the processing of text-string values and an unbounded set of any-attribute items.
 Described in {{model-global-attributes}}.

-- tag-id (index 0): A textual identifier uniquely referencing a (composite) software component.
+- tag-id (index 0): A textual identifier uniquely referencing a software component.
 The tag identifier MUST be globally unique.
 There are no strict guidelines on how this identifier is structured, but examples include a 16 byte GUID (e.g. class 4 UUID) {{RFC4122}}, or a text string appended to a DNS domain name to ensure uniqueness across organizations.

 - tag-version (index 12): An integer value that indicate the specific release revision of the tag.
-Typically, the initial value of this field is set to 0, and the value is monotonically increased for subsequent tags produced for the same software component release.
-This value allows a CoSWID tag producer to correct an incorrect tag previously released, without indicating a change to the underlying software component the tag represents.
-For example, the tag version would be changed to add new metadata, to correct a broken link, to add a missing payload entry, etc. When producing a revised tag, the new tag-version value MUST be greater than the old tag-version value.
+Typically, the initial value of this field is set to 0 and the value is monotonically increased for subsequent tags produced for the same software component release.
+This value allows a CoSWID tag producer to correct an incorrect tag previously released without indicating a change to the underlying software component the tag represents.
+For example, the tag version could be changed to add new metadata, to correct a broken link, to add a missing payload entry, etc. When producing a revised tag, the new tag-version value MUST be greater than the old tag-version value.

 - corpus (index 8): A boolean value that indicates if the tag identifies and describes an installable software component in its pre-installation state.
 Installable software includes a installation package or installer for a software component, a software update, or a patch.
 If the CoSWID tag represents installable software, the corpus item MUST be set to "true".
-If not provided the default value MUST be considered "false".
+If not provided, the default value MUST be considered "false".

-- patch (index 9): A boolean value that indicates if the tag identifies and describes an installed patch which has made incremental changes to a software component installed on a computing device.
-Typically, an installed patch has made a set of file modifications to pre-installed software, and does not alter the version number or the descriptive metadata of an installed software component.
+- patch (index 9): A boolean value that indicates if the tag identifies and describes an installed patch that has made incremental changes to a software component installed on an endpoint.
+Typically, an installed patch has made a set of file modifications to pre-installed software and does not alter the version number or the descriptive metadata of an installed software component.
 If a CoSWID tag is for a patch, the patch item MUST be set to "true".
-If not provided the default value MUST be considered "false".
+If not provided, the default value MUST be considered "false".

+  Note: If the software component's version number is modified, then the correct course of action would be to replace the previous primary tag for the component with a new primary tag that reflected this new version.
+In such a case, the new tag would have a patch item value of "false" or would omit this item completely.

 - supplemental (index 11): A boolean value that indicates if the tag is providing additional information to be associated with another referenced SWID or CoSWID tag.
-Tags using this item help to ensure that primary and patch tags provided by a software provider are not modified by software management tools, while allowing these tools to provide their own software metadata for a software component.
+This allows tools and users to record their own metadata about a software component without modifying SWID primary or patch tags created by a software provider.
 If a CoSWID tag is a supplemental tag, the supplemental item MUST be set to "true".
-If not provided the default value MUST be considered "false".
+If not provided, the default value MUST be considered "false".

 - software-name (index 1): This textual item provides the software component's name.
 This name is likely the same name that would appear in a package management tool.